The fragile nature of road transportation networks: Scaling a random MFD to the unit MFD

 \section{Scaling a random MFD to the unit MFD}

 To prove a random MFD can be scaled to the unit MFD while preserving a fair comparison of their fragile properties, we need to verify that the skewness calculated based on Eq. \ref{eq: skewness} remains constant after scaling.
 As illustrated in Fig. \ref{fig: scale}, a generic $m-n$ MFD is presented alongside its scaled counterpart representing the unit MFD, which is adjusted using a scaling factor $\gamma$.
-As we sample initial disruption demand based on the percentage of maximal accumulation, the disruptive demand on the scaled MFD should also be scaled as $\gamma n'$, so as the maximal accumulation $\gamma n_{\rm max}$ instead of simply $n_{\rm max}$.
+As we sample initial disruption demand based on the percentage of maximal accumulation, the disruptive demand on the scaled MFD should also be scaled as $\gamma n'$ as well as the scaled maximal accumulation $\gamma n_{\rm max}$.

-As we assume no base demand when designing the fragility indicator, similar to Eq. \ref{eq: dynamics}, the system dynamics and the TTS for this original MFD are:
+Since we assume no base demand when designing the fragility indicator, similar to Eq. \ref{eq: dynamics}, the system dynamics and the TTS for this original MFD are:

-Likewise, the system dynamics following the unit MFD after scaling is:
+Likewise, with $\tilde{M}(\cdot)$ and $\tilde{n}$ each denoting the unit MFD and the vehicle accumulation, the system dynamics after scaling will be:

-We substitute $u=\frac{n}{\gamma}$ so that $\frac{dn}{d\tau}=\gamma \frac{du}{d\tau}$, and Eq. \ref{eq: dynamics_unit} can be rewritten as:
+We substitute $u(\tau)=\frac{\tilde{n}(\tau)}{\gamma}$ so that $\frac{d\tilde{n}(\tau)}{d\tau}=\gamma \frac{du(\tau)}{d\tau}$, and Eq. \ref{eq: dynamics_unit} can be rewritten as:

-It shows that both $n(\tau)$ and $u(\tau)$ are governed by the same function while $n(\tau)=\gamma u(\tau)$.
-And Eq. \ref{eq: TTS_original} for the original TTS can then be rewritten as the following Eq. \ref{eq: TTS_convert} and we prove that the TTS before and after scaling should also follow a scaling factor of $\gamma$.
-Therefore, the distribution skewness on the unit MFD after scaling is:
+It shows that both $n(\tau)$ and $u(\tau)$ are governed by the same function while $\tilde{n}(\tau)=\gamma u(\tau)$.
+And the TTS on the unit MFD after scaling and its relationship with the TTS of the original MFD is:

 To compute the skewness-based fragility indicator of the network with the original MFD using Eq. \ref{eq: skewness}, a list of $TTS_{orig,i}$ with $i\in\{1,2,\cdots,N\}$ should be generated based on a list of disruption demand $n'_{i}$.
 Following the above analysis, we obtain a list of $TTS_{unit,i}$ after scaling the original MFD to the unit MFD with the scaling factor $\gamma$.
 It can be easily proven that the mean $\mu$ and standard deviation $\sigma$ of the sampled TTS follow the same scaling factor $\gamma$.
+So the distribution skewness on the unit MFD is:

-We demonstrated that scaling a random MFD to the unit MFD does not alter the skewness.
+We demonstrated that scaling a random MFD to the unit MFD does not alter its skewness.